Same tools, same blind spots

 #1 Hardcoded secret fallbacks

-This is the single most common pattern prodlint catches.
+This one shows up everywhere.
 The AI writes process.env.SOMETHING || "default-value" because it's trying to make the code work out of the box.
 Helpful in a tutorial.
 Dangerous in production.
 The problem isn't that the fallback exists during development.
 It's that it ships to production, sits in your git history, and silently activates if someone forgets to set the env var during deployment.
-We see this with JWT secrets, database URLs, API keys, Supabase anon keys.
-The AI does it every time unless you explicitly tell it not to.
+JWT secrets, database URLs, API keys, Supabase anon keys.
+The AI does this unless you explicitly tell it not to.

 const supabase = createClient(